What is Pantone color matching?

 Embroidered orders tend to be a bit easier to color match than with ink in screen printing.
 Even still, when printing we can match any Solid Uncoated Pantone color.
 It can be tough to match exactly depending on the color and material of the fabric being printed on, but we'll get it as close as possible (which is, to say, pretty dang close).

 We utilize Pantone and PMS guides because it’s one of—if not the—lead provider of color standards and color communication.
-One of our Core Values is "results matter"—which means that we believe anything worth doing is worth doing right.
+One of our is "results matter"—which means that we believe anything worth doing is worth doing right.
 If we have high quality color matching then delivering a high quality product becomes that much easier.

 Most people, brands, and organizations use exact Pantone matching across all platforms for consistency, because color is a key component in brand building and recognition.
 Imagine if the New England Patriots changed the shades of red and blue they wore every single game, or if their embroidered sweatshirts didn’t match their beanies… Kiiiiiiinda hard to have team pride without consistency, no?